 The data Google Analytics gathers is transmitted to and is stored and processed on Google servers located in the United States and elsewhere.
 Google may also subcontract some analytics data processing and related tasks to third parties (subprocessors), such as K. K. Teledirect Japan, who may be located in other regions; click here for a complete list of Google’s third-party subprocessors and their respective locations.

 If you consent to Google Analytics tracking and later decide you no longer wish to be tracked, you can click the “Disable Google Analytics Tracking” link on the Privacy Tools page or here: Disable Google Analytics Tracking.
 This will place a cookie on your device’s browser to prevent Google Analytics from tracking you on the 6200 Productions website.
 This is a “persistent” cookie that will normally remain on your device for as long as your browser settings permit.
 The opt-out cookie only works on the 6200 Productions website, not any other website using Google Analytics.

-Alternatively, you can either select “Access Your Privacy and Cookie Preferences” from the sidebar menu or from the Privacy Tools page and set the Google Analytics cookie section to “Off,” or use your browser to delete the 6200 Productions cookieconsent_status cookie.
-Either of these actions will cause the notification banner to reappear, at which point you can click “Dismiss” to decline tracking.
+Alternatively, you can use your browser to delete the 6200 Productions cookieconsent_status cookie.
+This will cause the notification banner to reappear, at which point you can click “Dismiss” to decline tracking.

 Server and Error Logs